Critical Care ProgramSaving thousands of lives with our Critical Care Program

-PACC911 is renowned for its life saving Medical Relief funds that allow our partners to save hundreds of pets in jeopardy each year when veterinary costs would otherwise be prohibitive.
+PACC911 is renowned for its life saving Critical Care Program that allows our partners to save hundreds of pets in jeopardy each year when veterinary costs would otherwise be prohibitive.
 With our help, rescue organizations partnering with us have a greater ability to come to the aid of those with critical needs who require extensive medical care.

 Our influence has a huge impact on the homeless animals finding themselves in county shelters or in other precarious life threatening circumstances.
 These pets would not have had a second chance without our vital medical assistance.

-Most of the animals featured on this website are PACC911 Alumni, saved with the help of our Medical Relief Funds.
-That’s Marvin in the photo above.
-He was rescued with our assistance in 2017.
-You can see more miracles like Marvin under our Critical Care Gallery and In Action video section.
+Most of the animals featured on this website are PACC911 Alumni, saved with the help of our Critical Care Program.
+That’s Marvin in the photo above, he was one of the many rescued with our assistance.
+See more miracles like Marvin under our Before and After Stories.

-There are two resources available to our coalition partners to rescue animals in need.
-This is how our program works:
+There are two resources available to our coalition partners to rescue animals in need

 The Critical Care Program (CCP)